-Femida Handy is Professor of Social Policy at the School of Social Policy and Practice at the University of Pennsylvania and the Director of the PhD program.
-Her research and teaching focus on the economics of the nonprofit sector, volunteering, philanthropy, nonprofit management, entrepreneurship, and microfinance.
+Femida Handy is Professor of Social Policy at the School of Social Policy and Practice at the University of Pennsylvania and the Director of the Ph.D. program.
+Her research and teaching focus on the economics of the nonprofit sector, volunteering, philanthropy, nonprofit management, entrepreneurship and microfinance.

 One area of prominence is her scholarship on volunteering and philanthropy, in an international context.
-Her recent co-authored books are on books on philanthropy are “The Practice and Promise of Philanthropy in India (2016) and as well The Palgrave Research Companion to Global Philanthropy (2015), which she co-edited.
+Her recent co-authored books are on books on philanthropy are “The Practice and Promise of Philanthropy in India” (2016) and “The Palgrave Research Companion to Global Philanthropy” (2016).
 She has also written on environmental issues, including a children’s book that introduces the concept of an ecological footprint.
 She has also co-authored a book on decision‐making in nonprofit organizations, “Ethical–decision making for social impact” (2018).

-Before coming to Penn, Professor Handy was Associate Professor at Faculty of Environmental Studies, at York University in Toronto, Canada.
+Before coming to Penn, Professor Handy was Associate Professor at the Faculty of Environmental Studies, at York University in Toronto, Canada.